 A lichen is not a plant.
 It has no roots that suck up water.
 It’s not a hybrid, a genetic mix.
 It’s not a single organism at all.
 Instead, imagine a strange animal with a plant always wrapped around it, the plant making food for the two of them and the animal providing stability.
 A lichen is always a pair.

 Lichens appeared 400 million years ago as a survival strategy for fungi.
 The writer Trevor Goward put it this way: “Lichens are fungi that have discovered agriculture.”

-The partnership is so successful that lichens thrive in very hostile environments, including “arctic tundra, hot dry deserts, rocky coasts, and toxic slag heaps.
+The partnership is so successful that lichens thrive in such hostile environments as “arctic tundra, hot dry deserts, rocky coasts, and toxic slag heaps.
 They can even live inside solid rock, growing between the grains.
 Some lichens do not grow on anything, living out their lives blowing about the environment” (Wikipedia).

 Lichens come in 20,000 species.
 Some grow only about a millimeter a year and are useful for dating objects thousands of years old.
-Others, completely dependent on the air for survival, are early warning systems for air pollution.
-Lichens are food for reindeer and mountain goats, camouflage for insects, dyes and antibiotics for humans.
-They produce chemicals that kill microbes, discourage competition, control light absorption.
-When you live in frozen soil or humid forests or deserts, you need the right equipment.
+Others, completely dependent on the air for survival, serve as early warning systems for air pollution.
+Lichens are food for reindeer and mountain goats, camouflage for insects, and dyes and antibiotics for humans.

-We should be wary about projecting our human values on to other creatures, but with lichens it’s hard to resist.
-They appear at first to be everything that can be lowly in a plant: they are flat, small, and not beautiful in a floral way.
-But with a little familiarity, it’s easy to think of them in flattering terms, as innocent, innovative, and flourishing.
+We’re usually wary about projecting our own values on to other creatures, but with lichens it’s hard to resist.
+At first they appear to be all that might be considered lowly in a plant: they are flat, small, and not beautiful in a floral way.
+But with a little familiarity, it’s easy to think of them in terms we might use to flatter one of our own—as innocent, innovative, and flourishing.

-(Besides the thorough article in Wikipedia, a very good resource is Lichens of North America at http://www.lichen.com.)
+(Besides the thorough article in Wikipedia, a good resource is Lichens of North America at http://www.lichen.com.)